Jump to:

 Step 2: Sauté the aromatics

-In a wok or large pan, heat some oil over medium-high heat.
 Add 1 tablespoon of minced ginger and 1 tablespoon of minced lemongrass.
 Sauté for about a minute or until they start to smell good.

-Then add 1 medium onion (finely chopped) and 6 garlic cloves (minced).
+Then, add 1 medium onion (finely chopped) and 6 garlic cloves (minced).
 Sauté until softened and just starting to brown.

 Step 3: Add the spices and chilies

 Add in 3 bay leaves, a few fresh chilies (sliced), and ground black pepper (to taste).
-Adding the chilies now helps mellow the heat and spread the flavor through the dish.
+Cook for about 30 seconds to let the flavors come together.

 Step 4: Add the squid